Login

 • Foam: 11 gauge

-Here&#;s a chart that displays the wire gauges and their diameters for our high-quality baling wire products.
+Here is a chart displaying wire gauges and corresponding diameters for our premium baling wire products.

 Gauge